This post is also available in: Italian

 One of the most famous miracles of Jesus is the only one recorded in all four gospels–the multiplication of the loaves and fishes.

 I once heard a homily that claimed what really happened is that bystanders took out food they were hiding under their cloaks and shared it.
 Jesus’ preaching inspired the melting of selfishness, and this was the true miracle according to this preacher.

 My kids would call such preaching hopelessly lame!

 This was a needy crowd.
+They were far from home, in a desolate place.
 They could not feed themselves or each other.
 They could not heal themselves or each other.
 Jesus was moved with pity and was ready to provide them all that they needed.
 The apostles. on the other hand, wanted to send them away to fend for themselves.

 He had to be joking, they must have thought to themselves.
 They had nothing, or almost nothing.
 Just five loaves and two fish–scarcely enough to serve as an appetizer for themselves, never mind the crowd.
 But the apostles sheepishly complied when Jesus ordered that they surrender their scanty food supply.
 He blessed this meager offering and the miracle happened.
 It was not only enough, but after thousands had eaten their fill, there was more left over than what they’d started with in the first place.